leeovery/laravel-settings/README.md

 ...
 ```

-`$settings` above will now equal all the default values EXCEPT for the nested key `orders.general.email` where that will equal FALSE, as per the custom change above.
+Returned data now equals all the default values EXCEPT for the nested key `orders.general.email` where that will equal FALSE, as per the custom change above.

 That's the most basic use-case...